sybilhoangRG/support.balsamiq.com/content/sales/discounts.md

 Our Desktop [upgrade prices](https://balsamiq.com/buy/desktopupgrades/) are also based on our volume discounts.
 You receive the same volume discount whether you bought the licenses all at once, or decided to [upgrade](/sales/upgrades/) to more users later.

 Volume licenses also make license management easier: you'll have one single Mockups 3 for Desktop license for your total number of users.

+---

+## Saving Money With Balsamiq Cloud

+Not exactly a discount, but if you are a Balsamiq Cloud subscriber, and cannot find the plan that best suits your needs, we have a few tips for you.
+From combining your projects to creating multiple Spaces, head over to our [dedicated FAQ](/sales/cloudsavemoney/) for more tips.